Get free access to

 Any traditional and other transfer pricing methods according to OECD Transfer Pricing Guidelines can be used while the principle of the best method shall be applied.
 Also, combination of more methods is possible if necessary.
 If appropriate, other methods may be used by Slovak taxpayers, too.

 The tax administration shall issue a decision on the approval of the valuation method valid for no more than five tax periods.
 Extension for next five years is possible if the taxpayer demonstrates that no change has occurred in the conditions upon which the decision was issued.
+The same applies when submitting a request for determining the tax base of a permanent establishment

 The fee for applying for the APA as from January 1, 2017 does no longer depend on the value of the business case, but is to be set as follows: